Bank Regulations and Supervision

 If computer software can eliminate the need for reserve requirements, then maybe the Federal Reserve should just do as Canada did in the 1990s — eliminate reserve requirements.

 Banks are restricted in what assets they can own.
-They cannot own bonds that are below investment grade nor any bonds by a single issuer that is greater than 25% of the bank's capital.
+They cannot own bonds that are below investment grade nor any bonds by a single issuer that exceeds 25% of the bank's capital.
 Likewise, a bank cannot have more than 25% of its capital in another bank.

 Banks in the United States also cannot own stocks, because of the risk.
 In other countries, such as Japan, banks can own stocks, which caused many of them to fail in the 1990's when the Japanese stock market collapsed.